olliephillips/poc/README.md

 * mobile-on - Add an element in mobile.

 ##Credits.
-Uses normalize.css for the resets
+Uses normalize.css for the resets.

 Used a CSS burger meny example found on CSS Tricks.